Contact

 Ponce City Market Phase II

-4. Rating received on 9/01/2022 for the period of 1/1/2021 to 12/31/2021 by GRESB.
+4. Most recent Green Star and 4-Star Rating received on 09/01/2024 for the period of 01/01/2023 to 12/31/2023 by GRESB.
 Jamestown pays an annual fee to be a GRESB Member and participates in GRESBs’ Annual Real Estate Assessment for certain Jamestown fund vehicles.

 Jamestown Charitable Foundation